CV

 e: info@dilishapatel.com

-PhD Student Computer Science, UCL Interaction Centre & Institute for Women’s Health, University College London: April 2017- Present
+PhD Student Computer Science, UCL Interaction Centre & Institute for Women’s Health, University College London: April 2017- August 2022

 Undertaking a human computer interaction (HCI) studentship at UCLIC.
 Exploring how we can use technology to support men who experience fertility difficulties, by understanding their digital information seeking journey.